 I figured it was time to be a better role model in the food department and remind him that snacks aren’t always packaged.
 They can involve vegetables and still taste like something indulgent.
 That’s what these crispy baked carrot fries do.
 And carrots are packed with antioxidants, beta-carotene and fiber.

 The Best Baked Vegetable Fries

 It’s no secret that I am obsessed with oven fries.

 From sweet potatoes to russet potatoes, with the right combination spices, you don’t need a tub of oil to satisfy your French fry craving.
 You don’t need an air fryer basket either.
 Your oven can take care of it.

+But I’ve been trying other vegetables besides potatoes, and I am in love with baked carrot fries.
 Carrots are a fantastic veggie to roast.
-Instead of slicing them into coins, why not cut them into batons for fries?
+So instead of slicing them into coins, why not cut them into batons for fries?

 Carrots: You can use any color carrots from orange to white to purple.
 Just peel them, trim the ends and slice them into batons.

 Dried seasoning mix: For any oven fry recipe, the spice mix is key.
 You want it to add flavor and a touch of heat.
 I use a combination of cumin, smoked paprika, onion powder, garlic powder, salt and pepper.